17th December 2018

 Number four in Studio Republic's sustainability targets is for the team to volunteer 200 hours each year.
+We give the team 2 days a year to volunteer in the community, as they see fit.
+They can give community talks, run workshop sessions, help out at a foodbank, whatever floats their boat.
+The challenge that our Head of Brand Strategy took on when she volunteered with Raising Futures Kenya was an exploration of how faith fits into their brand story.
 Dee shared an article on LinkedIn about her experience and has expanded on how she used her 16(+) hours to support Raising Futures Kenya below.

 I didn’t have a clear idea about how I’d use my volunteering time.
 What I was clear on was I that I wanted to use my professional skills to help someone who wouldn’t be able to afford them commercially.

 Being part of a few charity groups on LinkedIn and Facebook has enabled me to connect with fellow professionals who are working in the field of brand, marketing communications, and income generation in the third sector.
 Since I made the move to work agency-side, I felt somewhat fraudulent keeping my place in those groups but I am pleased that I chose to stick around because that’s where the inspiration for volunteering came from.
 I spotted this plea in a comms group that I am a member of,

 “Hello all, are there any Christian charity comms people out there?
 Or, any charity comms people with experience working in Christian organisations?”